Ring (film): Plot

-During a sleepover, high schoolers Tomoko and Masami discuss an urban legend about a video tape that curses its viewers to die in seven days after a foreboding phone call.
-Tomoko then confesses that last week she and her friends watched a strange video tape and received an inexplicable phone call afterwards.
-They receive a false alarm phone call, then Masami goes to the toilet.
-Tomoko witnesses the TV turn on by itself and is killed by an unseen presence.
+During a sleepover, high schoolers Tomoko and Masami discuss an urban legend about a videotape that curses its viewers to die in seven days after a foreboding phone call.
+Tomoko then confesses that last week, she and her friends watched a strange videotape and received an inexplicable phone call.
+The phone rings, startling them, but it is an innocuous call.
+While Masami goes to the bathroom, Tomoko witnesses the TV turn on by itself and is killed by someone or something unseen.

-Tomoko's aunt, journalist Reiko Asakawa, investigates this legend and learns during Tomoko's funeral that the three friends who watched the tape with Tomoko died at the same time as her.
-Reiko visits Izu Pacific Land Resort, where the four friends were staying, and discovers an unmarked video tape.
-It contains brief, seemingly unrelated scenes accompanied by screeching sounds, and ends with a shot of a well.
-After watching, Reiko sees an apparition and receives a phone call that emits the screeching sounds from the tape.
+Reiko Asakawa, Tomoko's aunt and a journalist investigating this urban legend, attends her funeral and learns that three of Tomoko's friends who watched the tape with her all died at the same time and presumably in the same way she did.
+Reiko finds an unmarked videotape in a resort cabin where the four stayed.
+It contains brief, seemingly unrelated scenes accompanied by screeching sounds, and ends with a shot of an eerie scene of a well.
+After watching, Reiko sees an apparition and receives a phone call on which she hears the screeching sounds from the tape.
+Convinced she has been cursed, Reiko takes the tape and leaves the cabin.

-Convinced that she has been cursed, Reiko enlists the help of her psychic ex-husband Ryūji Takayama.
-Ryūji watches the tape despite Reiko's concerns and agrees to help her.
-Dissecting a copy of the tape Reiko made, the pair find a cryptic message spoken in an Ōshima dialect.
-Before departing to Ōshima, Reiko catches her and Ryūji’s seven-year-old son Yōichi watching the tape after being told to do so by "Tomoko".
-In Ōshima, Reiko and Ryūji learn about Shizuko Yamamura, who, prior to her suicide, gained notoriety following a public demonstration of her psychic ability organised by ESP researcher Dr Heihachiro Ikuma, with whom she had an affair.
-When confronting Takashi, Shizuko's brother who extorted her, the pair learn through a vision that, during the demonstration, Shizuko's young daughter Sadako psychically killed a journalist who decried Shizuko's abilities.
-After failing to track down Sadako, Reiko realises that Ryūji never received a phone call after watching the tape as she did at the cabin in Izu.
-After a boat ride back to the mainland provided by Takashi, the pair rush to the cabin to investigate.
+Reiko enlists the help of her psychic ex-husband Ryūji Takayama.
+Examining a copy of the tape that Reiko made, the pair find a cryptic message spoken in an Ōshima dialect, and prepare to go to Ōshima.
+Before departing, Reiko catches Yōichi, her son with Ryūji, watching the tape after being peer pressured by "Tomoko."

+In Ōshima, Reiko and Ryūji learn about Shizuko Yamamura, the woman on the tape.
+Before her suicide, Shizuko gained notoriety following a public demonstration of her psychic ability organized by ESP researcher Dr. Heihachiro Ikuma, with whom she had an affair.
+When confronting Shizuko's cousin Takashi, they learn through a vision that during the demonstration, Shizuko's young daughter Sadako psychically killed a journalist who decried Shizuko's abilities.
+After failing to track down Sadako, Reiko realizes that Ryūji never received a phone call after watching the tape, as she did at the cabin in Izu.
+They rush back to the cabin.